 We apologize if you have been wait-listed for a course(s).
 BMSC has small class sizes (usually max.
 22) which sometimes require a waitlist.
 We would like to note that many students are accepted for courses from the waitlist each spring.
 It can happen any time before the course begins but the most likely time to be accepted is in early April (after the deposit deadline).
 Unfortunately, we are unable to release information on your position (#) in the waitlist.
 If you are accepted for your alternate choice course and wait-listed for your first choice course, your course deposit can later be transferred between those courses (if you are later moved from the waitlist to accepted for your first choice course).

-You must confirm your intention to attend BMSC by making a deposit ($200 per summer course, $1000 for Fall Program), toward your BMSC fee.
+You must confirm your intention to attend BMSC by making a deposit, toward your BMSC fee.
 If we do not receive your deposit(s) by the deadline date (to be communicated to you with your acceptance notice), your place may be given to student on the waitlist.
 If you plan not to accept one or more courses, please let us know as early as possible so another waitlisted student can be given the opportunity.

 The deposit counts towards the full course fee.
 The remainder of the course fee is paid on day one of the course at the main office.

-To operate small vessels (the Copes) at BMSC, Transport Canada requires the operator to have at a minimum a valid Pleasure Craft Operators Card (PCOC) and a valid, a 2-day (16 hrs), in-person, First Aid + CPR-C course recognized in B.C.
+To operate small vessels (the Copes) at BMSC, Transport Canada requires the operator to have at a minimum a valid Pleasure Craft Operators Card (PCOC) and a valid, Marine Basic First Aid certificate or a provincially recognized first aid course with a minimum of 16 hrs /2 days of training is required to operate BMSC Cope vessels.
+‘In-person’ or ‘blended’ courses that meet the above criteria are acceptable.

 Boat checkouts and safety training by BMSC foreshore staff are also required prior to the start of your course.

-Students are not required to operate power boats if they don’t want to.
+Students are not required to operate power boats if they do not wish to.
 Further, some courses do not involve the use of power boats.
-However, for many courses it is encouraged, though not necessary, that students obtain a PCOC and appropriate first aid training so they can operate boats (about 40% of students do).
-When they arrive at BMSC, every student in possession of a PCOC (or higher marine safety training) and a 16-hour, in-person First Aid Course with CPR-C recognized in a Province or Territory (e.g. Red Cross, St. John’s), is trained to use our power boats, and given the opportunity to practice their skills prior to being given permission to take the boats outside the inlet.
+However, for many courses boat operation is encouraged, though not required.
+Students must obtain a PCOC certification, and a 16-hour, in-person First Aid course with CPR-C recognized in a Province or Territory (e.g. Red Cross, St. John’s) to be qualified to operate boats (about 40% of students do).
+Upon arrival at BMSC, students in possession of the required certifications are trained to use our power boats, and given the opportunity to practice boating skills prior to being given permission to take the boats outside the inlet.

-There are also rowboats which can be used recreationally.
+There are also rowboats in the summer which may be used for recreation.
 You do not need a PCOC or first aid certification to operate rowboats.

 No, unless your instructor asks you to bring something.
 Course equipment will be provided.
 Teaching labs are stocked with microscopes, glassware and other basic supplies.
 Chemicals are stored in the chemical room.
 Other equipment must be signed out.
 If you can’t find what you need, please ask your Instructor or TA or the UP staff (e.g., If you need any additional equipment for independent projects).
 Please notify them as soon as possible because getting specialized supplies in Bamfield can take a long time.